Wills and Estates

 - What would happen if I was badly injured or otherwise unable to make important decisions on my personal affairs?

 - Who do I want to look after my financial and health decisions if I am unable to?
 This is where you appoint an Enduring Power of Attorney and/or Enduring Power of Guardianship, delegating someone you trust to make decisions for you if you’ve lost this capacity.

 Yes, because you will still have treasured items and mementoes you wish to pass on to certain family members.
 An estate plan takes away the uncertainty of who gets what once you’ve passed away, and ensures your wishes are carried out in the manner and time you want them to be.

 One compelling reason to create a properly documented estate plan is because it will likely end up saving you, and those loved ones who survive you, in tax payments, legal fees and, possibly, court fees.
 If it is unclear what your intentions were for your assets before you died, it can start costing your beneficiaries money to sort out your affairs, in other words.

 As mentioned above, another important reason is that none of us can foresee the future.
 Injury, disability and incapacity can occur suddenly and if it did, your family might be left in the difficult position of guessing what your wishes were in terms of care and inheritance, rather than knowing.
 A well-drafted estate plan can deal with these contingencies so your family know exactly what you wish to happen.

-Consulting one of our experienced estate planning lawyers is a non-threatening process of discovery, in which we will ask you a series of questions to help you clarify the issues you would like addressed in the plan.
+Consulting one of our experienced Sydney lawyers is a non-threatening process of discovery, in which we will ask you a series of questions to help you clarify the issues you would like addressed in the plan.
 It does not have to be complicated so make an appointment to discuss your estate plan today.